openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 This site provides guidance on how to configure µManager so that an OpenSPIM can be operated using µOpenSPIM.
 Here one can learn how a working .cfg file is created, how multiple cameras are added to µManager and how an ArduinoUNO board has to be configured.
 Because every OpenSPIM system is typically equipped with different devices, it should be kept in mind that all step by step guides are written with respect to the <a href=\Table_of_parts_X-OpenSPIM>X-OpenSPIM</a> currently operating in the Tomancak lab.

-Take a look at the following figure, to quickly get an idea how the different devices are wired in the represented <a href=\Table_of_parts_X-OpenSPIM>X-OpenSPIM</a>.
+Take a look at the figure below, to quickly get an idea how the different devices are wired in the described <a href=\Table_of_parts_X-OpenSPIM>X-OpenSPIM</a>.
+The system is equipped with an ArduinoUNO.
+Its full circuit is shown schematically.
+Also necessary settings specified in µManager are also shown.
+Note that the Camera and Channel Groups are optional.

 </br>
 <a href="https://openspim.org/images/ArduinoCircuitSettings.png" align="center" target="_blank" title="Configuring an ArduinoUNO board in µManager for Camera-Laser synchronization"><img src="https://openspim.org/images/ArduinoCircuitSettings_1200.png" width="1200"><figcaption>Figure 1 - Arduino circuit to control two lasers in an X-OpenSPIM while simultaneously imaging with two sCMOS cameras.</figcaption></a></br>